The Parish Church of St. Clement

 They sing regularly at weddings and occasionally at funerals and memorial services.

-In the past few years the choir has had the privilege of singing at various cathedrals including those at Southwark (2008) Bury St Edmunds (2009) Winchester (2010) Chichester and Guildford (2013).
+In the past few years the choir has had the privilege of singing at various cathedrals including those at Southwark (2008 and 2017) Bury St Edmunds (2009) Winchester (2010) Chichester and Guildford (2013).

 It continues to sing regularly for services at Canterbury Cathedral.

-It is a great privilege to be able to sing services in our country’s finest cathedrals and abbeys as well as participate in our regular Sunday worship at St Clement’s Church.
+It is a great privilege to be able to sing services in our country’s finest cathedrals and abbeys as well as participate in our regular Sunday worship at St Clement’s Church and its sister parish at Worth.